EDiasAlberto/ebay-fetch/README.txt

 4) Create functions rather than just having code running

-To use this app, fill out the name and cost price for each item in the outputFile.csv Then, create a file called ebay.yaml
+To use this app, fill out the name and cost price for each item in the outputFile.csv or skip to step 2 then fill out the prompts from the program

+Then, create a file called ebay.yaml
 IN ebay.yaml:
 	name: ebay_api_config